vidul-nikolaev-petrov/nums2wordsBG/README.md

 ## Support the Project

-If you like this library and want to support development, you can send Bitcoin donations to:
+If you like this library and want to support the development, you can send Bitcoin donations to:

-**BTC:** `bc1qwjw068slek207haunc23jts7l260rq8785ghuc`.
-Thank you!
+`bc1qwjw068slek207haunc23jts7l260rq8785ghuc`